Standigm/LigPosePred-MDL/README.md

 │   │      (the number of per-receptor poses is 50)
 │   │
 │   └── "target_raw_data_md.csv"
-│        : Raw results from the MD-based method.
+│        : Raw results from MD-based method.
 │
 ├── "target_slim_poses_rmsd.csv"
 │        : RMSD of docking poses with respect to the cognate ligands.